 Now we come to what is, for many buyers, the most nerve-wracking part of the co-op buying process is the co-op board interview.
 The co-op board interview in NYC has a pretty bad reputation for being intrusive and unpleasant.
 That said, it is rarely as bad as many people make it out to be.
 Remember to keep it short, sweet, and polite.

 Answer any questions they ask and stay on topic.
 Often, they’ve already approved your application from seeing that you are financially qualified.
-They want to meet you in person to know what you’re like and make sure you would make a good neighbor.
+They want to meet you in person to know what you’re like and make sure you make a good neighbor.
 Still, you should be well prepared and read up on how best to pass the interview.
 Your buyer’s agent will inform you further on what to expect.

 Prepare for ClosingPrepare for Closing